Team Fortress 2 In-depth Tips

 Sentry destroyer: Spy+Demoman

 - A perfect combination for destroying well-guarded sentries in tricky places.
 The spy saps the sentry to disable it for a while, and the demoman comes out, shoots four stickies on the sentry and detonates them.
 Four stickies should be enough to kill the sentry instantly, so the engineer will have no chance to repair it.
-The spy might die by the engineer's wrench in the process, but achieving victory always requires some sacrifices.
+The spy might die by the engineer's wrench in the process, but achieving victory always requires some casualties.

 - Kill those spies.
 Really kill them so that they die.
 Be paranoid.
 Shoot all your teammates, even those who don't act suspiciously.
 Get backup that can disturb the demoman so he can't do his part of the job.

 - If you're a soldier in Dustbowl, Well or Gravel Pit, and the game is in the setup phase, your first and most important duty is standing next to a wall and continuously shooting yourself.
 This way, the medic can heal you and get his übercharge ready by the time the gates open.
 Having an invulnerable attack squad right in the start of the game can't be a bad thing, no?
 It only takes about 30 seconds to get an übercharge ready this way, so you might want to consider the option later in the game too.

 - The same tactic.
 An übercharge is best countered with an übercharge of your own.

 - Dispensers are a valuable source of metal for engineers, but placing them near cramped choke points can also give the defending team an extra advantage.
 A pyro or a heavy standing next to a dispenser can fire continuously until killed.
 Build a sentry to shoot off targets that are out of range of the flamethrower, and you have a perfect combo for effective defense.
 Ordinary enemies will fall before even getting close, and the pyro's flamethrower will take care of any spies trying to sneak to the sentry and sap it.